D7 3000 miles across the Atlantic(1)

 - Boat: TBC

-My name’s Grant Blakeway.
-I’m 58 years old.
-In December 2019, I’m going to row 3000 miles across the Atlantic Ocean.
-In a small boat.
-Alone.
-Why?
-Because there’s one thing I know for sure after years of living near the sea: our marine ecosystem is in real trouble.
+There’s one thing I know after years of living near the sea: our marine ecosystem is in real trouble.
 The evidence is all around us… Beaches with more scraps than shells.
 Whales with stomachs full of plastic.
 We’re all responsible, in one way or another, for the pollution that threatens our oceans today.
-I believe we can change the status quo.
-I believe we can make a difference.
-We can.
-And we must.
+And we all have a responsibility to do something about it.
 I’ve entered the Talisker Whisky Atlantic Challenge for the platform, not the prestige.
 This unique event is supported by millions of people around the globe.
 People like you.
 People like me.
 Citizens with the power to speak up, to step up, and to take action.
 I’m not a professional rower.
 I’m not a competitive athlete, either.
 I’m a husband.
 I’m a father.
 One day, I’ll be a grandpa.
 But I can’t be a spectator while our oceans are in peril.
 My team name, Melokuhle, means “stand for good” in isiZulu (one of South Africa’s 11 official languages).
 It’s what I strive to do every day.
 And I hope I can inspire others to do the same, in pursuit of healthier, more resilient oceans.
+I’ve teamed up with two very special organisations to highlight the problem of marine plastic pollution: White Shark Projects in Gansbaai and the Two Oceans Aquarium Education Foundation in Cape Town.
+Follow me on Facebook, Instagram and Twitter (@teamblakeway on all three channels) for updates about my race preparation, eco-awareness initiatives and fund-raising events, as well as practical tips for a greener, more ocean-friendly lifestyle.

 Team Doddie (SCT)(6)Team: Team Doddie (SCT)